sl-design-system/components/website/src/categories/components/accordion/usage.md

 ## When to use

 ### Chunking information and reducing clutter
 Reduce cognitive load for users by simplifying the interface.
 When you have a large amount of content, consider using accordions to hide non-essential information initially.
-Place detailed content within the accordion pane.
-Users can click on the accordion title to reveal the hidden information.
+Place detailed content within the accordion panel.
+Users can press on the accordion title to reveal the hidden information.

 </section>